Chelsea to face holders Lyon in Champions League

 The quarter-final first legs take place on 21 and 22 March with the return fixtures a week later.

-Should Chelsea will play the winners of the Barcelona-Roma tie in the semi-finals if they get past Lyon.

-Chelsea were beaten 4-0 by Barcelona in the 2021 women's Champions League final.

-Chelsea failed to progress from their Champions League group last year but had the best pool stage record this season with 16 points from six matches.
+Chelsea failed to progress from their Champions League group last year but had the best pool-stage record this season with 16 points from six matches.

-Their half of the draw contains the current league leaders in England, Italy, Spain and France, and appears to be the tougher path to the final in Eindhoven on 3 June.

-Arsenal were eliminated at the quarter-final stage by Wolfsburg last season, while Bayern were knocked out by PSG at the same stage.
+Arsenal, who were eliminated in the quarter-finals by Wolfsburg last season, will face a Bayern side who were knocked out at the same stage in 2021-22 by PSG.

+European Championship winner Georgia Stanway will face a WSL side for the first time since the England midfielder moved to Bayern from Manchester City last year.

 Quarter-final draw